beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/introduction.md

 ## What is Begin?

-Begin is a **cloud function continuous deployment platform**.
+**Begin is a cloud function continuous deployment platform**.

 ![Begin screenshot](https://s3.us-west-1.amazonaws.com/begin-docs/begin-screenshot-home-1.png)

-More specifically: Begin orchestrates the provisioning and management of a wide range of next-generation cloud infrastructure on AWS.
+More specifically: Begin is a batteries-included system for provisioning and managing of a wide range of next-generation AWS cloud infrastructure.

 With Begin, you can create entire serverless apps and sites with full databases, sessions, CI, and local development tools all built right in.